The Newcomer’s Guide to M&A, Part 4

 What’s my risk tolerance financially and emotionally?

-What trade-offs am I willing to make around ownership or control?
+What trade-offs am I willing to make around ownership and control?

-Is this funding mix sustainable for the first 12–18 months post-close?
+Is this funding mix sustainable for the first 12–18 months after close?

 Up Next: